-Graduating college and entering the “real world” is an exciting and sometimes stressful time – you start your first job and begin an independent life in all respects, including handling all things financial.
+Graduating from college and entering the “real world” is an exciting and sometimes stressful time – you start your first job and begin an independent life in all respects, including handling all things financial.
 Most colleges don’t require any financial courses, and it’s not always easy to understand the how’s and why’s of investing, even if you understand many of the basics.

 I received the following question from a recent college grad who is looking for more information about his retirement plan options:

-Thank you, Joseph
+Thank you, Joseph.

 Great question, Joseph.
 You’ve got several great things going for you right now, and it’s good to see you taking advantage of your opportunities while you are young. $60,000 is a very respectable salary, and with good financial management, you should be able to put yourself in a favorable financial position.
 Let’s look at a couple of your options.

-Retirement plan options – 401k, Traditional IRA, and Roth IRA
+Retirement Plan Options – 401k, Traditional IRA, and Roth IRA

-These three options are the most commonly available tax advantaged retirement plan options for most people (or the non-profit 403b or government Thrift Savings Plan in lieu of the 401k).
+These three options are the most commonly available tax-advantaged retirement plan options for most people (or the non-profit 403b or government Thrift Savings Plan in lieu of the 401k).

 Tax-advantaged retirement plans have specific rules regarding when you can make withdrawals, and there are contribution limits and income limits for some of these plans, which may affect your eligibility.

 One of the advantages of opening a 401k or Traditional IRA is the tax deduction you can receive the year you earn the money.
 The money is contributed before taxes have been assessed and will grow without the drag of taxes until you withdraw it in retirement (assuming you don’t withdraw it early; see the link above regarding penalties).